BuddyHawley/BuddyHawley/README.md

 	If you interact t with me I miggghhht be mean bc i need to warm up to ppl before I actually want to have a conversation w/ someone but i dont bite....
-I swear (im desperate can you tell
+I swear (im desperate can you tell Im usually at the fnaf area (Whether I have a fnaf skin or not,) Sometimes near the Phighting area (Ik its on my dni but Im not actually
+ 	IN the area + no1 there talks to me anyway so it doesnt matter </3), and anywhere else its either bc Im trying smt new, have a pony from a fandom im in, or sitting w a friend idk